surfacesyntacticud/guidelines/content/docs/general_guideline/Universal_construction/reported_speech.md

 # Reported Speech in spoken corpora
 ## Universal

-Reported speech as a feature `Reported=Yes` on its head.
-It is generally the `comp:obj`of a speech verb, such as _dire_ 'to say'.
+Reported speech has a feature `Reported=Yes` on its head.
+It is generally the `comp:obj` of a speech verb, such as _dire_ 'to say'.

 > pattern { GOV -[comp:obj]-> DEP ; DEP [Reported=Yes] }